zchee/golang-wiki/Mobile.md

 ### Building an deploying to iOS

-Note: You need a Mac OS X host machine in order to continue.
+Note: You need a Mac OS X host machine and Xcode in order to continue.

 ```
 $ cd $GOPATH/src/golang.org/x/mobile/example/bind